MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr.md

 ## Troubleshooting

 Here are some troubleshooting tips for the Mixed Reality OpenXR Runtime.
 If you have any other questions about the [OpenXR 1.0 specification](https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html), please visit the [Khronos OpenXR Forums](https://community.khronos.org/c/openxr) or [Slack #openxr channel](https://khr.io/slack).

+### Developing on Windows 10 October 2018 Update

+If you're not able to [upgrade your development PC to the May 2019 Update](https://www.microsoft.com/en-us/software-download/windows10), you can set up your Windows 10 October 2018 Update (1809) PC for development by following one more step:

+1. Follow the steps above to get started with OpenXR on your desktop PC.
+1. To set the Mixed Reality OpenXR Runtime as your system's active OpenXR runtime, install the [Mixed Reality OpenXR Developer Compatibility Pack](https://aka.ms/openxr-compat).

+> [!NOTE]
+> Although Windows 10 October 2018 Update (1809) can be used when developing your OpenXR applications, the Windows 10 May 2019 Update (1903) is the minimum requirement for end users to use OpenXR with Windows Mixed Reality.
+You may experience lower performance or other issues when running your OpenXR app on the October 2018 Update.
+It is strongly recommended that you upgrade your development PC to the Windows 10 May 2019 Update (1903).

 ### OpenXR app not starting Windows Mixed Reality